 So I was thinking of pre ordering a copy or two of your new book and having a little contest on my site to give them away.

-In order to know which emails are working you need to measure your efforts.
-With email there are a variety of metrics by which to measure success so you will need to determine which KPIs are most suitable for measuring your campaigns.
-Track metrics such as open rates, click-through-rates, and conversions to see which types formats your prospects are responding to best.
-As these are cold emails they are measured differently then an email marketing campaign and certain metrics will play a greater role than others.
-Unsubscribe rate patterns can also help you better understand what types of content your audience is not so interested in.
-The following suggest some of the commonly used KPIs for measuring drip campaigns.
+To know which emails are working, you need to measure your efforts.
+With email, there are various metrics to measure success, so you will need to determine which KPIs are most suitable for measuring your campaigns.
+Track metrics such as open rates, click-through-rates, and conversions to see which types of formats your prospects are responding to best.
+As these are cold emails, they are measured differently than an email marketing campaign, and certain metrics will play a greater role than others.
+Unsubscribe rate patterns can also help you better understand what content your audience is not so interested in.
+The following suggests some of the commonly used KPIs for measuring drip campaigns.

 Drip campaigns have been known to generate 50 percent more sales-ready leads through steady communication with customers.
 Companies that excel at drip campaigns generate 80 percent more sales at 33 percent lower costs.
 Companies have seen a 20 percent increase in sales after using drip campaigns to nurture leads.